huwiler/advanced-js-react-template/README.md

 ```

 - Sign in before your first push.
 GitHub no longer accepts account passwords over HTTPS—use a browser-based login or token:
   - Easiest: run `gh auth login` and follow the prompts (select HTTPS and “Login with a web browser”).
 Install GitHub CLI if needed: macOS `brew install gh`, Windows `winget install GitHub.cli`, Ubuntu `sudo apt install gh`.
+Choose "GitHub.com" when it asks you what account to sign into and HTTPS for preferred protocol.
+Follow the on-screen isntructions to authorize your computer to make changes to your git repos.
   - Alternatively, on your first `git push`, use the browser prompt.
 If asked for a password in terminal, paste a Personal Access Token instead of your GitHub password.

 Optional: If you prefer a more visual, user-friendly interface for managing your GitHub repository, you may want to install GitHub Desktop https://desktop.github.com/download/.
 It works seamlessly with repos you clone on the command line.
+Additionally it automatically takes care of staging files that have changed since your last commit, so you don't have to think about doing this manually.

 ### 1. Create your own personal repository